 Familiarize yourself with the System Settings, User Preferences, and Audio/Video Settings.
 You can access all of these under the Final Cut Pro menu directly to the left of the File menu.
 Click through all of the tabs and make sure that you know where different settings and preferences are controlled.
 Make sure that your User Preferences are set to 25 levels of undo and that auto-save is set to happen at least once every 10 minutes, if not more often.

 VERY IMPORTANT: Then go into your System Settings, and click on the Scratch Disks tab.
-You'll see that Final Cut Pro has automatically set your Capture and Render Scratch Disks, your AutoSave vault and your Thumbnail cache to your user folder on the remote server.
-RESET ALL OF THESE TO YOUR FCP FOLDER IN THE LOCAL SCRATCH DIRECTORY OR ON YOUR DRIVE.
+You'll see that Final Cut Pro has automatically set your Capture and Render Scratch Disks, your AutoSave vault and your Thumbnail cache, probably to the local hard drive's Documents folder.
+RESET ALL OF THESE TO YOUR PROJECT FOLDER IN THE LOCAL MEDIA DRIVE OR ON YOUR FW DRIVE.
 You absolutely must reset the scratch disks to avoid file errors caused by remote communication.
-As soon as you reset the scratch disks, FCP will create AutoSave, Render and Scratch Disk folders inside your FCP folder, which is where all the files you bring into, create and modify in Final Cut will be saved.
-For local Scratch users: If you are working in local Scratch and planning to use another workstation for your next editing session, you should copy the entire folder to your user folder on the remote server and then copy the entire folder to the Scratch directory of the local hard drive on the new workstation when you start your next session.
-(In either case, you should be backing up your FCP project files to your server folder and to some external media - CD-RW or keychain drive - at the end of every session.)
-By keeping the folder intact, you preserve the relative relationships of media files (Capture Scratch and Render) and project files, which should keep Final Cut from losing track of anything.
+As soon as you reset the scratch disks, FCP will create AutoSave, Render and Scratch Disk folders inside your project folder, which is where all the files you bring into, create and modify in Final Cut will be saved.
+If you are working on a local Media drive and planning to use another workstation for your next editing session, you should copy the entire folder to the new workstation when you start your next session.
+And you should be backing up your FCP project files, which are quite small, to some external media - CD-RW or keychain drive - at the end of every session.

+By keeping the project folder intact, you preserve the relative relationships of media files (Capture Scratch and Render) and project files, which should keep Final Cut from losing track of anything.
 If when you relaunch the project you get a message that your media and/or render files are missing, however, then you can use the File-Reconnect Media command to locate them.
 In the Reconnect Media dialog box, use the Locate option (rather than Search) to find the files manually, and browse through your drives until you find the files.
 If you have the Matched Names Only box checked, the clip with the matched name will be highlighted as soon as you find the correct folder.
 If you select the Reconnect All Files in Relative Path checkbox, FCP will also recognize the other missing media files located in the same folder.
 This process should relink all your files successfully - you may have to do it several times though.

-Please bear in mind that your server space does have a size limit, so you will run out of space eventually - keep your projects lean and clean.
-For FireWire users: You can avoid everything in the paragraph above if you have a FireWire drive, since FCP is configured to communicate with fast FireWire drives, so you can just keep your files on the FireWire drive all the time and avoid all the copying and reconnecting.
-If, however, you experience sluggish FCP performance (unusually slow renders or autosaves, for example), then you might try copying just your project file to the Scratch directory on the local hard drive during your edit session, then copying it back to your FireWire at the end of your session.
+If you have a FireWire drive, FCP is configured to communicate with fast FireWire drives, so you can just keep your files on the FireWire drive all the time and avoid all the copying and reconnecting.
+If, however, you experience sluggish FCP performance (unusually slow renders or autosaves, for example), then you might try copying just your project file to the local Media drive during your edit session, then copying it back to your FireWire at the end of your session.